SafdarM/Webscraping_Coinmarketcap/README.md

-# Webscrapping_Coinmarketcap
+# Webscraping_Coinmarketcap
-This public repository performs web scrapping on the worlds largest "cryptocurrency-trend-analyser" website, www.coinmarketcap.com.
+This public repository performs web scraping on the worlds largest "cryptocurrency-trend-analyser" website, www.coinmarketcap.com.

 # About Coinmarketcap?
 CoinMarketCap is a website that tracks most of the alternative coins that has hit the market as well as Bitcoins and shows users the current value in dollars and Bitcoins for each coin.
 Also, featues including top gainers/top losers over a 1hr/24hr/7d timeline can be analysed.
 Currentlt there exists over 2000 cryptocurrencies on CMC portal.